R-77: Further development

 Tactical Missile Weapons Corporation, also known as TRV (Takticheskoe Raketnoe Vooruzhenie – Тактическое Ракетное Вооружение), unveiled the RVV-SD and RVV-MD missiles for the first time at the Moscow Air Show (MAKS) in August 2009.
 The RVV-SD is an improved version of the R-77, while the RVV-MD is a variant of the R-73.
 The RVV-SD includes the upgrades associated with the izdeliye 170-1, or R-77-1.
 The RVV-SD, along with the RVV-MD, seem to be part of Russia's bid for India's medium multirole combat aircraft competition.
 Both designations were included by MiG on a presentation covering MiG-35 Fulcrum armament during Aero India Air Show in February.
 The initial RVV-SD offering is likely no more than a stopgap to try to maintain its position, and to provide a credible radar-guided weapon to offer as part of fighter export packages and upgrade programs.

 According to specifications, the R-77-1 and its export variant RVV-SD is 15 kg heavier than the basic R-77 / RVV-AE, weighing 190 kg rather than 175 kg.
 Maximum range is increased to 110 km from 80 km.
 The missile is also slightly longer at 3.71 m, rather than the 3.6 m of the basic variant.
 Additional improvements include upgrades to the missile's radar seeker and boat tail rear section to reduce drag.
-Russian missile manufacturer Agat previously confirmed it was working on seeker upgrades for the R-77, implying that at least two projects were underway, one for export and one for the Russian air force.
+Russian missile manufacturer Agat previously confirmed it was working on seeker upgrades for the R-77, implying that at least two projects were underway, one for export and one for the Russian Air Force.

 Vympel, a which had merged to be part of TRV, has been developing a more extensive upgrade of the missile than the R-77-1.
-Designated the izdeliye 180, or K-77M, this missile is a mid-life upgrade for the missile and is intended to be the main medium-range missile for the Sukhoi Su-57.
+Designated the izdeliye 180 or K-77M and eventually R-77M when operational, this missile is a mid-life upgrade for the missile and is intended to be the main medium-range missile for the Sukhoi Su-57.
 This upgrade aims to provide a further improvement in range, with the design including a dual-pulse motor configuration.
-The izdeliye 180 will use an Active electronically scanned array seeker and conventional rear fins instead of the R-77's lattice fins.
+The izdeliye 180 uses an active electronically scanned array seeker and conventional rear fins instead of the R-77's lattice fins.
 This missile is intended to match the performance of the latest AIM-120 variants.
-Though it uses a similar designation as the earlier R-77M improvement program, it is not known if these two missiles are the same or are related.
+Though it uses the same designation as the earlier R-77M improvement program, it is not known if these two missiles are the same or are related.